bubasu/alter-tune/README.md

 # Alter Tune

+Alter Tune is a toy to explore alternate guitar tunings.

+It is still in a very early stage of development.

+## Devlogs

-Devlogs will be available soon ...
+... will be available soon.

 ## ⚠️ License Notice